 Sonic the Hedgehog – 1991

 Sega set out to compete directly with Nintendo and their mascot Mario and achieved great success for their game.
-The soundtrack was composed and produced by Masato Nakamura, which added to the games appeal and success, featured over two hours of music, many of which became songs in their own right.
+The soundtrack was composed and produced by Masato Nakamura, which added to the game’s appeal and success, featured over two hours of music, many of which became songs in their own right.
 The game was initially bundled with the Genesis console, which, at the time of launch, sold more than twice the number of Super NES consoles in 1991.
 Introductions such as springs, loops, and the fast-paced nature of the game all added a new dimension to the side-scrolling genre.
+No doubt that Sonic deserves his place on the Video Game Hall of Fame.

 Space Invaders – 1978